Bedrock-OSS/bedrock-wiki/docs/animation-controllers/animation-controllers.md

 }
 ```

-The `default` state contains a list of _transitions_, which is how we get to other states.
+The `ground` state contains a list of _transitions_, which is how we get to other states.
 In this example, the default state is saying: _Move to the `flying` state when `query.is_on_ground` is NOT true_.
 In other words -start the flying animation when we fly into the air!

 <CodeHeader>RP/animation_controllers/helicopter.ac.json#animation_controllers/controller.animation.helicopter/states</CodeHeader>